 3D printing use cases & examples

-- Aviation: AM printing is used in aircraft manufacturing.
+- Aviation: AM printing is used in aircraft manufacturing, with 3D printed heat exchangers another interesting avenue.

 - Aerospace and defense: A good example of this is the Boeing 777.
 It was the first commercial plane to have a major component, a fuselage panel, 3D printed

-- Construction: printers can be used to build houses, constructions and buildings.
+- Construction: printers can be used to build houses, construction and buildings.

 - Dentistry: AM printing is used in dental labs to build customized crowns, bridges and dentures

-- Movie props: printers are being used to make movie props as well.
+- Movie props: printers are being used to make movie props as well, even cosplay helmets.

 Popular Consumer Products

-- Sneakers: The big shoe companies are looking at printing as a method to customize shoes for customers.
+- Sneakers: The big shoe companies are looking at printing as a method to customize 3D printed shoes for customers.

 - Children’s glasses: Online companies like Warby Parker are using these printers to design and manufacture glasses.

-- 3D printed food: The company BeeHex is using the printers to make food.
+- 3D printed food: The company BeeHex is using printers to make food.
 The first product made by the company is a chocolate printer called ChefJet.
+3D printed fish is also becoming a reality and McDonald’s 3D printed burgers are soon becoming a reality, with 3D printed ribeye a delicious alternative!

 - 3D printed houses: these printers are being used to build houses.
 For example, WinSun has 3D-printed homes for low-income families in China.